Tecoma

 Tecoma shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 28.3% currently enrolled in formal education.
-This includes 8.4% in primary, 8.3% in secondary, and 4.7% in tertiary education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
+This includes 8.4% in primary education, 8.3% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education